xieweiAlex/English_Learning/words/2024/words-Mar.md

+EazyBot’s reputation is also **marred** by the way that it presents its solution. -

+While writing this review, the main website went down multiple times, while the support section remained unavailable for hours without any **intimation**.

-The Federal Reserve sticks to its plans, despite an uncertain situation.
+The Federal Reserve **sticks to** its plans, despite an uncertain situation.
-buy in trenches.
+buy **in trenches**.

 **make the cut**.
 he is a reserved, almost **taciturn** man.